Various Gold Investments

 2. With standardised investment grade gold such as well recognised bullion coins from renowned mints and Swiss manufactured gold bars, you enjoy the comfort of knowing your gold is liquid.
 This means it’s easy to sell whenever you need.
 That’s mostly down to the fact that these investment grade gold coins and bars are globally renowned and sought.

 How can I benefit?

-This helps both the speed in which you can realise your proft, and also the price you can fetch.
+This helps both the speed in which you can realise your profit, and also the price you can fetch.
 Compare this with the scenario of trying to sell non-investment grade gold such as a gold nugget.
-The uncertainty and amiguity surrounding it’s purity, authenticity and weight will narror buying opportunities dramatically.
+The uncertainty and ambiguity surrounding its purity, authenticity and weight will narrow buying opportunities dramatically.

 One common misconception is that a 1oz 22 karat coin has less gold than a 1oz 24 karat coin or bar, but this is not true!
 All of these have 1oz of pure gold.
 The 22 karat coins simply have an additional 2 karats of alloy (copper and silver) to improve their wear and tear.